lukasz-baran/alpaca/README.md

 # What is this?

 Alpaca is a small desktop application that collects information about association members.
-In a way it's a CRM.
+In a way it's a simple customer relationship management system, but instead of customers it collects information about membership status and personal data.

 ## Technology stack
 * Java version: 17